MoodyBones/Vue-3-Studies/README.md

 - we are hooking into the reactivity sysytem
 - whenever something chnaged, please let us know
-- it gives a layer we can intercept or changed
+- it gives a layer we can intercept or change

 **We also have access to the new value and the old value**